afancydragon/Win11RegAdjustment/README.md

 Make sure to add all properties under each key.

 ## EXAMPLE KEY

 AdjustmentName = @{
-    #We should have a comment here to explain what the edits do
     #<- This makes a comment so we can track what the reg edits do
-    #Comments off to the side below are not needed, but here for an explanation
+    #Comments off to the side below are not needed, but here for an explanation and can be done similarly.
     key1 = @{                                            #Key or folder, name of this doesn't matter
                                                          #you can make as many keys as needed under each adjustment.